-Frank C. Razzano is a member of the Washington, D.C. firm of Pepper Hamilton, LLP.
+Frank C. Razzano retired from the Washington, D.C. firm of Pepper Hamilton, LLP at the end of 2013 and is now "counsel" to the firm of Fox Rothschild.
 He is a 1972 graduate of the Georgetown University Law Center in Washington, D.C. where he was member of the Board of Editors of the Georgetown Law Journal.
 He served as an Assistant United States Attorney for the District of New Jersey and as Assistant Chief Trial Attorney for the Securities and Exchange Commission.
 He was President of the Association of Securities and Exchange Commission Alumni, Chairman of the Litigation Section of the District of Columbia Bar, and Chairman of the Criminal Laws Committee of the Business Law Section of the American Bar Association.
 Mr. Razzano is an author of numerous articles dealing with securities litigation, white collar criminal defense, racketeering and money laundering.
 He is the Civil Law Editor of the RICO Law Reporter and a member of the Board of Editors of the Securities Regulation Law Journal and Securities Reform Act Legislation Reporter.
 He is an adjunct professor at the University of Maryland Law School in Baltimore, Maryland, where he has taught Securities Litigation, Regulation of Securities Markets (Broker-Dealer Regulation), Business Crimes, International Criminal Law, and Evidence.